OctopusDeploy/blog/blog/2017-11/wildfly-jdbc-ping.md

 ---
-title: WildFly S3 Domain Discovery
+title: Creating a WildFly Cluster
-description: Learn how to use S3 buckets as a domain discovery mechanism in AWS.
+description: Learn how to use a shared database to create a WildFly cluster in AWS.
 author: matthew.casperson@octopus.com
 visibility: private
 metaImage: java-octopus-meta.png